 - Large wok iron skillet or non-stick frying pan

-- Combine the chicken broth, fish sauce, curry powder, and sugar in a bowl.
+- Combine the chicken broth, fish sauce, oyster sauce, curry powder, and sugar in a bowl.
 Set aside.

-- Add shallots/onion, garlic, and chili and stir-fry for a minute.
+- Add shallots/onion, garlic, and chili.
+Stir-fry for a minute.
 (If you want to add the optional shrimps, fry them at this point — if it becomes too dry, add a bit of broth or water).

 - Add the cashews and stir fry for about 30 seconds.